 Leaky gut syndrome or increased intestinal permeability as is medically known affects the lining of the digestive tract, a normal digestive tract has lots of really small holes these holes are there to allow certain nutrients through from the food we eat, think of your gut as a net allowing the good stuff through and keeping the bad stuff out.

-Leaky gut syndrome affects the digestive system but because the gut is the centre of our immune system leaky gut can lead to other health conditions too like food allergies, auto immune diseases, low energy, joint pain and even thyroid problems.
+Leaky gut syndrome affects the digestive system but because the gut is the centre of our immune system it can lead to developing other health conditions too, like food allergies, autoimmune diseases, low energy, joint pain and even thyroid problems.

 Leaky gut causes inflammation throughout your entire system and can cause symptoms like: